Elastino2/pads-to-kicad/README.md

 | `list_components.py` | BOM / component listing utility |

 See [ARCHITECTURE.md](../ARCHITECTURE.md) for detailed module design, parsing rules, and data flow diagrams.

+## Limitation
+* No symbols are imported.
+* Need lots of improvement to annotation handling